Khamel83/Podemos/.agent-os/product/mission.md

 - **Usable Data Acquisition**: Overcoming the challenge of making diverse personal data sources usable for analysis.
 - **Future Intelligence**: Laying the groundwork for advanced personal modeling and intelligence extraction from a comprehensive data set.
 - **Personal Empowerment**: Empowering the user to leverage their own information for deeper insights and understanding.
+- **Automated Content Processing**: Automatically polls feeds and processes new episodes, reducing manual effort.
+- **Apple Podcasts API Integration**: Utilize the Apple Podcasts API to search for each podcast and pull down all the information provided in a structured way for our database.
+It should always prioritize the data from the podcast provided directly but supplement it with any of the structured data we have and use that to make clean and orderly content.

 ## Non-Commercial Intent